cmwen/private-chat-hub-v3/docs/PRODUCT_REQUIREMENTS.md

 ## Document Overview

-This document defines the complete functional and non-functional requirements for Private Chat Hub — a privacy-first Android app for chatting with AI models across local, self-hosted, and cloud providers.
+This document defines the complete functional and non-functional requirements for Private Chat Hub — a privacy-first mobile and desktop app for chatting with AI models across local, self-hosted, and cloud providers.
 Requirements are technology-agnostic, grouped by functional area, and prioritized using MoSCoW.

+Saved chat history is stored as portable plain-text files.
+SQLite is used only as a local cache/index for speed, search, sync detection, and recoverable temporary state.

 **Requirement ID Format:** `AREA-NNN` (e.g., `CHAT-001`, `PROV-002`)